youma85/FleetManagement/Step08.md

 ### Adding subject

-replace EventEmitter by Subject in the service, for example:
+replace EventEmitter by Subject in the driver service, for example:

 ```
 driverSelected = new Subject<Driver>();